Recognizing Signs of Depression and Stress During the Holiday Season

-- Financial concerns – some people will feel pressured to spend a lot of money at Christmas, not just in gifts, but in food, travel, entertainment and decorations.
+- Financial concerns – some people will feel pressured to spend a lot of money at Christmas, not just on gifts, but on food, travel, entertainment, and decorations.

 - Previous holiday experiences – people may reflect on past celebrations that invoked strong emotions, both positive and negative.
 A good example is of those spending a holiday season without a loved one, perhaps due to a bereavement or divorce.

 - Media images of the holidays – the media often focus on ideal images, resulting in people feeling pressured to conform to those ideals.
 This is especially difficult for those whose personal experiences differ greatly from the images portrayed.

 - Lack of sunlight – evidence from light therapy trials suggests strong links between mood and sunlight.
 People will likely experience low mood due to lack of sunlight even if they do not meet the full criteria for SAD.